 - Also when Frasier made a big dramatic speech to his building's board about how they're all a bunch of petty tyrants, and as he leaves, his briefcase opens and spills his papers onto the floor, forcing him to pick them up and ruining his dramatic exit.

 - Also after Daphne has an argument with Martin and Frasier about something.
-She tells them off and storms off to her room, but as Frasier points out to Martin, "That would have been very effective—if her room were on that side of the apartment."
-Followed by a mortified Daphne slowly slinking her way back across the hallway to her room, refusing to make eye contact with them.
+She tells them off and storms off to her room, but as Frasier points out to Martin, "That would have been a very dramatic exit — if only her room was down that hall."
+Followed by a still-angry Daphne marching back across the apartment to her room, refusing to make eye contact with them.

 - Another that occurs off-screen with Niles storming out of Maris' mansion after an argument, and his failed attempt to close the massive front doors.